robertangeles/repo-ai-prompts/write-anthony-bourdain-micro-essay.md

   - What is the Topic of this Essay? {{TOPIC}}
   - What is the Word Count of this Essay? {{WORD_COUNT}}
 - Write the essay in the style of Anthony Bourdain that is distinctively raw and direct, characterized by conversational and unvarnished, often reading like he was telling you stories at a bar after hours.
-- Simulate a debate between three opposing experts, who belong to the top 0.1% , on the topic of {{TOPIC}}, and synthesize their views.
+- Simulate an intense debate between three opposing experts from the top 0.1% , who are leading experts on the topic of {{TOPIC}}, and synthesize their views.

 EXAMPLE ANTHONY BOURDAIN ESSAYS